 Customs & Immigration

-Upon arrival to the marina, you must clear your vessel and crew with Bahamas Customs & Immigration, which is located a short stroll from the marina on the resort property.
+Upon arrival to the marina, you must clear your vessel and crew with Bahamas Customs & Immigration, which is located a short stroll from the marina right here on the resort property.
+Just follow the posted signs.

-Visiting boaters must clear customs and immigration in Alice Town, or nearby Cat Cay.
-As you enter port, fly the yellow quarantine flag.
+Visiting boaters must clear customs and immigration.
+As you pull into the Bimini Big Game Club marina, fly the yellow quarantine flag.
 Once docked, the captain is permitted to leave the boat in order to clear the boat and crew with local customs and immigration.
 All crew are required to remain onboard until the captain returns with vessel clearance.
 All visitors entering The Bahamas must make a customs declaration upon arrival.
 Adult visitors are allowed to bring in 50 cigars, 200 cigarettes or one pound of tobacco, one quart of spirits and personal effects.
 Specifically, Bahamas Customs requires the following:

 - Vessel’s Registration